j-andrews7/STRprofiler/README.md

 │ --mas_q_threshold  -masqth  FLOAT        Minimum Masters (vs. query) score to report as potential matches in summary table. [default: 80]             │
 │ --mas_r_threshold  -masrth  FLOAT        Minimum Masters (vs. reference) score to report as potential matches in summary table. [default: 80]         │
 │ --mix_threshold    -mix     INTEGER      Number of markers with >= 2 alleles allowed before a sample is flagged for potential mixing. [default: 3]    │
-│ --fmt              -f       [long|wide]  Format of STR profile(s).
-Can be 'long' or 'wide'.                                                           |
-|                                            If 'long', all columns except the sample column are presumed to be markers. [default: long]                │
 │ --sample_map       -sm      PATH         Path to sample map in csv format for renaming.
 First column should be sample names as given                  |
 |                                            in STR file(s),  second should be new names to assign.
 No header.                                          │
 │ --amel_col         -acol    TEXT         Name of Amelogenin column in STR file(s). [default: AMEL]                                                    │